PrimeAcademy/object-group-bonus-calculator/README.md

 - No bonus can be above 13% or below 0% total.

 NOTE: You may abstract out this bonus calculation into a second function if you like, but this is not mandatory.

+## Hard Mode
+Put the output on the DOM (visually on the page), using raw javascript and not jQuery.

+## Pro Mode
+Style that output, make it visually appealing